Women are much more sensitive about their weight than men on college.

 This appears lower than the traditional 30% or so.

-This is uh measuring who answers the phone.
+This is measuring who answers the phone.

-The cooperation rate, who actually answers the questions range from 28 1.1% to 42.8%.
+The cooperation rate, who actually answers the questions, ranged from 28.1% to 42.8%.

 Now, you have a declining rate of response in consumer marketing research, and we have a declining rate of response to phone polling on political races.

-Uh it it fits the information that I told you about on the general decline of response on all marketing research.
+It fits the information that I told you about on the general decline of response on all marketing research.

-And if you as a polling company are only completing a shade less than 21% of your calls, which is way down from the traditional 30% response rate that um threshold the pollsters traditionally enjoyed, uh how in the world are you accurately able to assume that the other 90% of the population who've opted out of participation holds the same opinions as the people who are still picking up the phone.
+And if you as a polling company are only completing a shade less than 21% of your calls, which is way down from the traditional 30% response rate that threshold the pollsters traditionally enjoyed, how in the world are you accurately able to assume that the other 90% of the population who've opted out of participation holds the same opinions as the people who are still picking up the phone?

 It's just totally fun for them.